|

 were made prisoners at Pontefract and tried for high

 treason.
-One of the judges was John 8th Earl Warrene.
+One of the judges was John 8th Earl Warenne.
 Some

 were executed here at the same time whilst others were taken

 to York and executed later.
-Robert de Clifford of Skipton was
+Roger de Clifford of Skipton was

 hung in chains at York castle, now 'Clifford's Tower', his body